praxis-app/rhizome/README.md

 - **Rhizomatic design**: A more rhizomatic approach to the design of both features and architecture.
 - **Hybrid platform/utility**: Strike a balance between versatile utility and a standalone platform.
 - **Chat as the primary medium**: Use chat as the primary medium for CDM features & functionality.
-- **REST and OpenAPI**: A simple REST API with OpenAPI for integration with other systems.
+- **REST and OpenAPI**: Simple REST API with OpenAPI so other systems can integrate with Praxis.
 - **Vite and Express**: Embraces flexible, modular, unopinionated architecture.

 ## Installation